borelli28/CS-notes/nn-and-dl.md

 - Shared weights: Weights defining the feature map.
 - Shared biases: Biases defining the feature map.
 - Kernel of filter: Defined by the shared weights and shared biases.

+#### Pooling Layers
+Used after convolutional layers to reduce feature map size, improving efficiency and reducing overfitting..

+Max Pooling: Max pooling is the most commonly used pooling operation in CNNs.
+Selects the highest value in each small region of the feature map, preserving important features while reducing dimensions.